 Adani Group, one of the biggest business conglomerates in the country, had failed to buy an IPL team when the Lucknow and Ahmedabad franchises were up for sale in 2021.
 But it has made its official entry into Indian cricket by securing a women's team for WPL.

 While many were already calling the league Women's IPL but the BCCI also revealed the name as Women's Premier League (WPL).

 With the teams getting announced, the focus of WPL now shifts towards the players' auction and the starting date of the tournament, which will see the best woman cricketers participating.

-As per an ESPNcricinfo report, the first edition of the WPL is likely to begin on March 4, which is Saturday.
+As per the Cricbuzz report, the first edition of the Women's Premier League (WPL) is likely to begin on March 4, which is Saturday.
 The WPL 2023 Final will be played on March 26 (Sunday).

 As some of the grounds which will be used for WPL could also be used for IPL 2023, the curators will require at least a week's time to prepare the pitches and grounds for the second showpiece event.

 The first season of the Women's Premier League (WPL) will witness a total of 22 games.
 The top-ranked team in the league stage will directly qualify for the final.